Beemann/XBMCnfoMusicVideosImporter.bundle/README.md

 6. restart plex and alter plugin settings as required at Server settings->Agents page

 ### Usage:
 Create a Plex 'movie' library and set agent = XBMCnfoMusicVideosImporter.
 Folder should contain music videos with Kodi .nfo files and -poster or -thumb files.
 I would organise artists into subfolders each containing a poster for the artist stored as folder.jpg.
-It doesn't currently read in the artist.nfo file.
 Title is named Artist - Song
-Artist is stored in Plex Actor field (uses local folder.jpg as photo) Album is stored stored in Plex Writer field
-Artists are also optionally added as collections (use agent setting to disable)
+Artist is optionally stored in Plex Actor field (uses artist.nfo thumb field url as photo) Album is optionally stored stored in Plex Writer field Artists are also optionally added as collections (use agent setting to disable adding)